Notion AI Review: Can It Speed Up Your Writing and Workflows?

 2. ChatGPT (OpenAI)

-What it does: A general-purpose conversational AI for drafting, brainstorming, editing, and code generation.
-It supports large-context responses and multi-turn interactions for iterating on ideas.
+What it does: General-purpose conversational AI for drafting, brainstorming, editing, and code generation.
+Offers large-context responses and multi-turn interactions for iterating on output.

-When to use it: Use ChatGPT when you need flexible brainstorming, detailed back-and-forth refinement, or help with code and technical explanations.
+When to use it: Use ChatGPT when you need flexible brainstorming, detailed prompts, or code snippets that require back-and-forth refinement.

-Who it's for: Writers, developers, product managers, and anyone who benefits from deep conversational refinement or complex prompt-driven outputs.
+Who it's for: Writers, developers, product managers, and anyone who needs deep conversational refinement or advanced prompt-driven outputs.

 Short example: Prompt: “Generate a 600-word blog intro about remote work challenges, in a friendly tone.”
 Output: a draft you can paste into Notion and then ask Notion AI to rewrite for your team’s voice.